Fabrizz/MMM-OnSpotify/README.md

 # Module Configuration

 **Extended full configuration object:**
-Do not copy everything!
-Just what you want to change.
-Below are the defaults:
+Copy only the parts you want to change to your configuration file.
+The defaults are shown below:

 ```js
 {